CM Punk: WWE Champion (2011–2013)

 Let me tell you a personal story about Vince McMahon.
-You know we do this whole bully campaign-- [The microphone is turned off, Punk taps on it a few times and then calls out without the microphone] I've been silenced!"At Money in the Bank, Punk defeated Cena to win the WWE Championship.
+You know we do this whole bully campaign—[the microphone is turned off, Punk taps on it a few times, and then calls out without the microphone] I've been silenced!"At Money in the Bank, Punk defeated Cena to win the WWE Championship.
 On July 21, Punk made a surprise appearance at a joint WWE–Mattel panel at San Diego Comic-Con, where he mocked new chief operating officer Triple H, and offered WWE Championship tournament finalist Rey Mysterio a match for the WWE Championship as long as it was in Punk's hometown of Chicago.
 Punk appeared at July 23's All American Wrestling show, showing respect to Gregory Iron, a wrestler with cerebral palsy.
-Mysterio won the WWE Championship tournament on the July 25 episode of Raw only to lose it to Cena later that night.
+Mysterio won the WWE Championship tournament on July 25 episode of Raw only to lose it to Cena later that night.
 After Cena's victory, Punk, now a face, returned and upstaged Cena's celebration while also entering a title dispute.
 Triple H later upheld both Punk and Cena's claims to the WWE Championship as legitimate and scheduled the two to a match at SummerSlam on August 14 to decide the undisputed WWE Champion, with Triple H to serve as the special guest referee.
 At SummerSlam, Punk defeated Cena, but he lost the title minutes later to Alberto Del Rio, who had cashed in his Money in the Bank contract after Kevin Nash attacked Punk.

+As WWE Champion, Punk (front) feuded with John Laurinaitis (background) for several months in 2011–2012.

 The following months, Punk lost at Night of Champions on September 18 against Triple H, at Hell in a Cell on October 2 in a WWE Championship triple threat Hell in a Cell match, and at Vengeance on October 23 against The Miz and R-truth in a tag team match with Triple H as his partner.
 This helped transition Punk's anti-establishment voice from Triple H to John Laurinaitis, who, around this time, became the interim Raw general manager.
 Punk balked at Laurinaitis' promotion and verbally attacked him as a dull yes man.

-As WWE Champion, Punk (front) feuded with John Laurinaitis (background) for several months in 2011–2012.

 At Survivor Series on November 20, Punk defeated Del Rio to win his second WWE Championship.
-Punk went on to defend the title through the end of the year, retaining in a rematch with Del Rio on the November 28 episode of Raw SuperShow and against both Del Rio and The Miz in a triple threat TLC match on December 18 at TLC: Tables, Ladders & Chairs.
+Punk went on to defend the title through the end of the year, retaining in a rematch with Del Rio on November 28 episode of Raw SuperShow, and then against both Del Rio and The Miz in a triple threat TLC match on December 18 at TLC: Tables, Ladders & Chairs.
 At the Royal Rumble on January 29, 2012, Punk successfully defended his title against Ziggler despite Laurinaitis acting as the outside enforcer.